gummidot/VRCLensOSC/README.md

 2. Optionally adjust speed of pivot movement animations since they're very fast by default, e.g., lower from `0.2` to `0.05`.

 ![DroneV blend tree](docs/3d_mod_DroneV_pivot.jpg)

+### Optional drone movement without interruption setup

+To allow drone movement without interruption from other toggles, create a new parameter to use for the movement toggle so it doesn't overlap with other toggles.

+1. Add a `VRCLDroneMove` Int parameter to Expression Menu parameters (default `0`, Saved unchecked)
+2. Add a `VRCLDroneMove` Float parameter to FX Layer parameters (default `0`)
+3. Open FX Layer in Animator.
+In the `vCNP_Drone 212-214 i234` layer:
+    1. Change all transitions that use `VRCLFeatureToggle Equals 212` to `VRCLDroneMove Equals 212`: `Idle -> InitDrop`, `InitDropReset -> MoveH`.
+    2. Change all transitions that use `VRCLFeatureToggle NotEquals 212` to `VRCLDroneMove NotEquals 212`: `MoveH -> DroneStop`, `MoveV -> DroneStop`.
+    3. Change the `DroneStop [i3]` state's parameter driver to set `VRCLInterrupt` to `0` instead of `3`.
+4. Upload avatar.
+If the toggle doesn't work in game, delete your `%UserProfile%\AppData\LocalLow\VRChat\VRChat\OSC` folder and re-swap into your avatar.

 ### Upgrading VRCLens